-Arson Attorneys in Miami
+Arson Lawyers In Miami

-Protecting Your Rights And Fighting for You
+Protecting Your Rights & Fighting For You

-Elements of Arson
+Elements Of Arson

-A person has committed federal arson if:
+A person has committed Federal arson if:

 - Located on property owned or leased to the U.S., including departments, agencies, and any organization that receives federal financial assistance; or